AShakhapur/Option_Pricing/README.md

 ## Overview

-This project aims to provide users with a straightforward way to utilize various option pricing strategies using the asset of their choice.
-The primary focus is educational, helping to build an understanding of these strategies and the programming logic required to turn them into a functional application.
+This project aims to provide users with a straightforward way to utilize various option pricing strategies using the asset of your choice.
+The goal was educational to further my understanding of these techniques.

 ## Project Goals